Articles for parents

 Showing children that setting learning targets will help them achieve their desired levels should aid them in developing a disciplined attitude towards their school work.
 A mix of daily, short-term and long-terms goals in several subject areas will also give children an extra incentive to focus on their studies.

 Thomas A. Edison is famous for saying "I have not failed.
 I've just found 10,000 ways that won't work."
 This quote is in reference to the invention of the light bulb, and how many times Mr Edison had to view not succeeding as feedback, rather than failure, to persevere until he was successful.
-Our children can learn a great deal from the perseverance of people like Thomas Edison, Albert Einstein and Madame (Marie) Curie, but they will also learn from observing how we as adults confront challenges and keep going until we have got the best out of a situation.
+Our children can learn a great deal from the perseverance of people like Thomas Edison, Albert Einstein and Marie Curie, but they will also learn from observing how we as adults confront challenges and keep going until we have got the best out of a situation.